AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 However, if memory usage is already high and I/O performance is poor, the mechanism decreases the available memory instead.
 Alibaba Cloud ECS cloud disks use distributed file systems for storage and provide multiple strongly consistent replicas for each piece of data.
 This mechanism ensures the security of user data but deteriorates the storage and I/O performance of local disks by tripling the number of I/O operations.

-Because of this, virtual memory is not enabled for Windows and swap partitions are not configured for Linux by default to avoid further decreasing I/O performance when system resources are insufficient.
+Therefore, virtual memory is not enabled for Windows and swap partitions are not configured for Linux by default to avoid further decreasing I/O performance when system resources are insufficient.

 ## How do I enable the kdump service in a public image?

 By default, the kdump service is disabled in public images.
-If you want your instance to generate a core file when the instance is down so that you can analyze the downtime cause based on the file, you can perform the following steps to enable the kdump service.
-The CentOS 7.2 public image is used in the following example:
+If you want your instance to generate a core file when the instance goes down so that you can analyze the downtime cause based on the file, you can perform the following steps to enable the kdump service.
+In the following example, the CentOS 7.2 public image is used:

 1. Configure the directory in which to generate the core file.
     1. Run the vim /etc/kdump.conf command to open the kdump configuration file.